Boom Chicka Boom

-Boom Chicka Boom is the 76th album by American country music singer Johnny Cash, released in 1990 on Mercury Records.
+Boom Chicka Boom is the 76th overall album by American country music singer Johnny Cash, released in 1990 on Mercury Records.
 The title refers to the sound that Cash's backing band, the Tennessee Three, were said to produce.
 It includes a cover of Harry Chapin's "Cat's in the Cradle", and a song written by Elvis Costello for Cash, "Hidden Shame".
 "Don't Go Near the Water" is a re-recorded version and its original had been recorded for Ragged Old Flag.
 It discusses the issue of pollution of the environment.
 In 2003, Mercury released Boom Chicka Boom paired with Johnny Cash is Coming to Town on a single compact disc, though the bonus track "Veteran's Day" was left off.
 "Farmer's Almanac" and "Cat's in the Cradle" were released as singles, but failed to chart; the album itself, however, reached No. 48 on the country charts.
 The album has backing vocals by Elvis Presley's old backing group The Jordanaires (who had also backed Cash on some of his earliest Columbia recordings in the late 1950s), and Cash's mother.